protesilaos/iosevka-comfy/README.md

 * `iosevka-comfy-duo` is quasi-proportional and supports ligatures.
 The naturally wide glyphs, such as `m`, are allowed to occupy two blocks instead of one.

+* `iosevka-comfy-wide` is the same as `iosevka-comfy` except it is noticeably wider.
+It also looks taller than `iosevka-comfy` even though both variants fit the same number of lines on a screen.

 ## Install on GNU/Linux